 Now, all you have to do is serge along the edge of the fabric and the machine will do the gathering work for you.
 Keep in mind that the serger will gather along the edge, so you may need the adjust your seam allowance first or serge so the knife cuts off part of the seam allowance if it is 1/2″ or larger.
 Make sure the left needle of your serged seam does not extend past your desired seam allowance because the threads will then be exposed on your garment.

 If you are attaching the gathers to a flat piece of fabric, it helps to have marked the gathered fabric and the flat fabric into fourths so it’s easier to match up the points and distribute the gathers evenly.
 Below, I have matched the quarter marks and then gently loosened and distributed the gathers so they match the length of the flat fabric.
 Lots of pins help secure the gathers.

 When you sew the gathers to the flat fabric on your sewing machine, it helps to have the gathered side facing up so you can make sure the gathers aren’t folding over or falling under the seam allowance.
 Be sure your needle sews right below the serged seam.

 And that’s it!
 A relatively fast and easy way to densely gather fabric.

 Loving how easy your serger makes things?
 Then don’t stop here — learn more!
-Discover expert tricks and techniques for mastering your serger in the online Bluprint sewing class Beginner Serging.
+Discover expert tricks and techniques for mastering your serger in the online Craftsy sewing class Beginner Serging.